hetsch/MessageQueueNET/doc/client/app_topic_pattern_en.md

         config.MessageQueueClientSecret = configuration["MessageQueue:ClientSecret"] ?? "";  // optional

         config.AppName = "my-app-name";
-        // optional: but use it, to show, witch instances should be syncronized.
+        // optional: but use it, to show, wich instances should be syncronized.
         // it is important, if developement, test, staging, production instances use the
         // same massagequeue to syncronize
         config.Namespace = configuration["MessageQueue:Namespace"] ?? "";